 Numerology is part of studying the Bible; there are certain numbers that have been assigned certain meanings.
-Three, seven, six, twelve, eight and forty are just a few numbers that most Christians will be able to give you as having an important significance in the Bible.
+Three, seven, six, twelve, eight, and forty are just a few numbers that most Christians will be able to give you as having an important significance in the Bible.
 Three is a “God” number for the three persons of the Trinity.
 Seven represents completeness from the seven days of the week.
 Six is the number of man this comes from the fact that we were made on the sixth day and the number 666 from the Book of Revelation.
-Twelve represents government as shown by the twelve disciples and the number of the tribes of Israel (the sons of Jacob).
-Forty is the number testing or trail as shown in the years spent by Israel in the wilderness and the length of days Jesus was tested after He received the Holy Spirit.
-Eight is the number of new beginnings given that the eight day of Creation started a new week.
+Twelve represents the government as shown by the twelve disciples and the number of the tribes of Israel (the sons of Jacob).
+Forty is the number of testing or trail as shown in the years spent by Israel in the wilderness and the length of days Jesus was tested after He received the Holy Spirit.
+Eight is the number of new beginnings given that the eighth day of Creation started a new week.
 The number fourteen is also an interesting study if you would like to see mine you may click this address https://ificouldteachthebible.wordpress.com/2013/07/21/the-number-fourteen-in-the-bible/ A study of the number fifteen is available at Cleaning Up to Celebrate.

 A study on the number twenty is available at The Number Twenty in the Bible

 Unfortunately, people and Christians in particular start to focus on the number instead of the God of the numbers.
 So we get people with triskaidekaphobia which is the fear of the number thirteen.
-Beliefs about this number are varied and separating fact from fiction is about impossible.
+Beliefs about this number are varied and separating fact from fiction is impossible.
 Some early ideas on this number and its “significance” to bring bad luck are hinged on the assumption that there were only 13 people at the Last Supper and that Jesus died on a Friday the 13th.
 (World Book Encyclopedia)

 I would like to offer a different look at the number 13 from a Biblical perspective.
-I already know that this does not fit into most numerological frameworks but I will ask you to follow through my reasons and then you make up your mind.
+I already know that this does not fit into most numerological frameworks but I will ask you to follow through with my reasons and then you make up your mind.
 I will show that a possible meaning for the number thirteen is the signal for the “start of or the beginning of something new.”
 I am not trying to mix this with the number eight in any way.

 2. 1 Kings 7:1 Solomon took 13 years to complete his palace.